bansallab/vaccinetracking/vacc_data/README.md

 'GEOFLAG': 'County' denotes county level data; 'State' denotes downscaled state data

-'DATE': date from Dec 13, 2020 to present
+'DATE': date from Dec 13, 2020 to present.
+This date is more representative of data updating processes rather than of the vaccination process.
+It may also not be the same day of the week every week.

 'CASE_TYPE': 'Complete'  or 'Complete Coverage" : complete protection with 2-dose Moderna or Pfizer or 1-dose Janssen; 'Partial'  or 'Partial Coverage" : partial protection with 1-dose Moderna or Pfizer

 'CASES': counts for CASE_TYPE = Complete or Partial; percentages of population for CASE_TYPE = Complete Coverage or Partial Coverage

-'WEEK' = the week of 2021 the data is for (the DATE column is a date within this week, but not always the same day of the week).
+'WEEK' = the week of 2021 the data is for.
+(The DATE column is a date within this week, but not always the same day of the week.
+Thus, we recommend use of the WEEK column instead of DATE for all analyses.

 'DEMO_GROUP' = racial/ethnic group